 ANACOSTIA RAPTOR WATCH

-The Earth Conservation Corps has worked to re-introduce the bald eagle, monitor behavior, and create habitat for birds of prey and other wildlife on the Anacostia throughout its history.
-In 2013 ECC officially launched the Anacostia Raptor Watch program with two middle school interns from the Field School.
-The purpose of creating the Anacostia Raptor Watch was to connect the community to birds of prey through real citizen science monitoring.
+Between 1995 and 1999 Earth Conservation Corps youth re-introduced 16 juvenile bald eagles to our Nations Capitol.
+Since then youth have continuously monitored their behavior while creating habitat for birds of prey and other wildlife on the Anacostia.
+In 2013 two middle school interns from the Field School launched the Anacostia Raptor Watch to connect the broader Washington community to birds of prey in our Nations Capitol.

-Live in-person monitoring took place at two eagle nests and multiple osprey nests on the river.
-ECC, along with partners including National Geographic, the Metropolitan Police Department, Pepco and National Park Service, set up an eagle camera at an active eagle nest on the Police Academy grounds.
+Live in-person monitoring took place at two eagle nests and three osprey nests on the river.
+ECC, along with partners including National Geographic, the Metropolitan Police Department, Pepco, and the National Park Service, set up an eagle camera at an active eagle nest on the Police Academy grounds.
 Liberty and Justice, a mated pair of eagles, called that nest home for almost a decade.
-Later that spring ECC set up an osprey camera at a nest on the Anacostia.
-ECC partnered with Ornithologist Dr. Richard O. Bierregaard, to place a tracking device on a juvenile osprey to begin a study of their migration patterns.
-This study was part of his larger work studying many osprey from various places along the east coast and following their annual migration to South America.
+Later that spring an osprey camera was placed at a nest at the Fredrick Douglas Bridge.
+Ornithologist Dr. Richard O. Bierregaard placed a tracking device on a juvenile osprey t as part of his research studying ospreys along the east coast and following their annual migration to South America.